nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Clearing all entries: `clear`

+Prerequisites: List all persons using the `list` command.
+There is at least a person present in the list.

+1. Clearing all data

+    1. Test case: `clear`
+       Expected: All persons deleted from the app.

+    2. Close the application.

+    3. Reopen the application and observe that there is no data left in the application.

 ### Deleting a person: `delete`

 1. Deleting a person while all persons are being shown